xdep/BlackNET/README.md

        + DLL is now less the 30kb and 1/26 FUD
        + DLL does not use Nirsoft tools
        + Comes with Chrome Stealer and FileZilla Stealer
+       + Modifed to Steal from All Chrome-based Browsers
     - Speed Optimization
     - Update Checker
     - Added new Attacks [ HTTPGet, POSTHttp, Bandwidth Flood ]